BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_4_Scripting_a_Multisig.md

 2. Pop "n" values from the stack as Bitcoin addresses (hashed public keys).
 3. Pop the next value from the stack (`<m>`).
 4. Pop "m" values from the stack as potential signatures.
-5. Pop an `0` from the stack due to a mistake in the original coding.
+5. Pop a `0` from the stack due to a mistake in the original coding.
 6. Compare the signatures to the Bitcoin adddresses.
 7. Push a `True` or `False` depending on the result.